 The full set of hierarchy functions includes:

-By wrapping a call to DESCENDANTCELLS() with the MAXA function, such as MAXA(DESCENDANTCELLS()), we can easily retrieve the maximum value of all descendant cells below a given cell in the row hierarchy.
+By wrapping a call to "DESCENDANTCELLS()" with the "MAXA" function, returns the maximum value of all descendant cells below a given cell in the row hierarchy.

 Hierarchies in Kanban Views

 We've explored hierarchies in Kanban views previously in our Quick Start series.
 From the Views navigation bar, the Levels dropdown lets you configure what rows are shown in your Kanban view, when rows in the primary view rows are arranged into parent and child hierarchies.